faraaz-bot/memory-testing/docs/design/code_gen_investigation_notes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Do we need DAG?
-- How dose SPIRAL optimize for NV platform?
+- How does SPIRAL optimize for NV platform?